Information Unique to Buying a Home in the Florida Keys”

 The use of the property may be affected by the Land Use Plan, enacted September 15, 1986, revised 1/96 with subsequent revisions due every five (5) years hence or the availability of utilities and sewage disposal now or in the future.
 The transient rental of single-family residences in I.S. districts has been questioned by Monroe County and regulation by Local or State government may restrict such rentals in certain areas.
 Properly functioning septic tanks are the minimum permissible on-site sewage disposal systems (OSDS).
 An allocation ordinance exists that limits the number of building permits issued for residential dwelling units.
 Prior to signing a contract, seek legal counsel or consult with the Monroe County Planning and Zoning Departments.
 Monroe County is an area of State Critical Concern that heightens the degree of regulation by the State of Florida.

 City of Key West Land Use:

-The City of Key West has debated the definition of vacation rentals and implementation of legislation to regulate license, permit or prohibits within the City limits of Key West.
+The City of Key West has debated the definition of vacation rentals and the implementation of legislation to regulate license, permit, or prohibit within the City limits of Key West.
 If a Buyer is considering renting their property they should discuss the status of this issue with the Key West Planning Dept. to understand its impacts on the Buyer's proposed use of the property.